 The Professional Teaching Awards Cymru honours the achievements of teachers up and down the country.
-Award winners will be announced at a ceremony on Sunday 13 May at Hensol Castle, Vale of Glamorgan.
+Award winners will be announced at a ceremony on Sunday 19 May at Soughton Hall, near Mold in Flintshire.

 - Best use of Digital Learning